Keurig K50 vs K55

-While they have created commercial machines for hospitality and commercial industries, they have established a sizeable amount of quality brewing systems for household use.
-Currently, they offer over 50 different models of coffee machines.
+While they have created commercial appliances for hospitality and commercial industries, they have established a sizeable amount of quality brewing systems for household use.
+Currently, they offer over 50 different models.

 Keurig offers a variety of beverage coffee makers, many of which are programmable for cup size and brew strength.
 There are also over 500 different varieties of coffees and beverages that are available in K-Cup pods.
 The selection of drink options is continuously growing.

 Don’t Feel Like Reading?
 Our quick answer – go with the Keurig K55.
 The K55 offers better performance for the same price.
 Click here to check it out on Amazon.

 In this article, we will compare two of Keurig’s flagship single-serve brewing systems, the Keurig K50 vs K55.
 These two models share a lot of similarities, but there are a few differences in appearance and features.